10 Vintage Trucks That Never Went Out of Style

 1968 F-series Ford

-This all-metal exterior truck had a fifth-wheel plate that was used to pull trailers.
-If you want to drive this truck today you’ll have to learn to use the hand choke on the dashboard to start it, operate a manual transmission that has a stiff clutch, learn how to turn without power steering, not have power brakes, and only listen to the one radio station it gets.
+If you want to drive this truck today you’ll have to learn to use the hand choke on the dashboard to start it, operate a manual transmission that has a stiff clutch, learn how to turn without power steering, not rely on power brakes, and only listen to the one radio station it gets.
 How times have changed!

 1976 Ranger F-150